 Gladys Lampert and Edward Beenstock Prize

 This prize is awarded for the best honors thesis in American studies or American history.
-Interested students should submit their theses no later than Thursday, May 2 to either Jennifer Burwell, secretary of the American studies department, Wright Hall 224, or Lyn Minnich, secretary of the History department, Wright Hall 227.
+Interested students should submit their theses no later than Friday, April 25, to either Sherry Wingfield, secretary of the American studies department, Wright Hall 224, or Lyn Minnich, secretary of the History department, Wright Hall 227.

 Kaitlin Hovanes 2012, Ceilidh Auger-Day 2011, Leah Sakala 2011, Laura Putnam 2010, Olivia Cummings 2009, Kathryn Sutton 2008, Jennifer La Bruto 2007 and Sophia Lenarz-Coy 2007, Elizabeth Lerner 2005 and Jacqueline Shine 2005, Laura Cutter 2004, Christina Renee Lehman 2003, Rebecca Orsogna 2002, Kimberly Buchanan Marlowe 2001, Laurel Lee Powers 2000 and Kristin Sparks 2000 and Dara Weinerman 2000, Amanda Izzo 1999, Renée Shane Landrum 1998 and Lauren Brown 1998, Melissa Naulin 1997 and Gina Rourke 1996.

 This prize is awarded for excellence in history to a senior majoring in history in the regular course.